-The COVID-19 pandemic resulted in EC moving solely online for the remainder of the 19/20 session and employing a blended learning model for the 20/21 session, demonstrating the necessity of all students and staff being able to access Edinburgh College's (EC) learning, teaching, and training materials online.
-Through the hard work and dedication of both its teaching and support staff, as well as the student association ECSA, the College community has risen admirably to this challenge.
+The COVID-19 pandemic resulted in the College moving solely online for the remainder of the 19/20 session and employing a blended learning model for the 20/21 session, demonstrating the necessity of all students and staff being able to access Edinburgh College's (EC) learning, teaching, and training materials online.
+Through the hard work and dedication of both its teaching and support staff, as well as the Edinburgh College Students' Association, the College community has risen admirably to this challenge.